 the departure of Roman rule, "Britannia" slipped into what is

-historically known as The Dark Ages, when little was recorded during the
+historically known as The Dark Ages, when little was recorded during the earliest part of the period, notably the

 late 4th to the mid 5th /early 6th century.
 During this period, as the